KennethWangDotDev/TypographyHandbook/README.md

   - Force vertical scrollbar to prevent [page bounce](https://css-tricks.com/eliminate-jumps-in-horizontal-centering-by-forcing-a-scroll-bar/)
   - `max-width: 100%` to make a plethora of [HTML elements](https://github.com/corysimmons/boy/blob/master/css/reset.css#L35) responsive [by default](http://unstoppablerobotninja.com/entry/fluid-images/)
   - Generic styling for IE9 and below browser warning

+## Installation (optional)
+You can easily grab a zip of this, or clone it, every time you want to create a new project.
+Or you can make use of the command line tool, [boy-npm](https://github.com/corysimmons/boy-npm), to quickly create Boy projects on-the-fly.

+- `npm install -g boy`
+- `boy foo` to install to the `foo` directory
+- `boy .` to install to the current directory